stephanmajor12/SeleniumProjectNEW/ReadMe.md

     }
 }
 ```

-15. You are all set
+15. You are all set.